• Skip to primary navigation

 • Be sure water covers the potatoes by 2 inches, bring to a boil on medium-high heat.

 • Cook the potatoes for 25 minutes or until the potatoes are soft and fork tender.
-They should easily break apart by smashing with a fork.
+They should easily break apart by smashing a piece with a fork on a small plate.

-• Drain well in a colander.
+• Once cooked, drain well in a colander to remove the extra liquid.
 Discard the water.

-• Hold the potato ricer over a large empty pot, and load the ricer full in batches, and press all the potato pieces into the large pot.
+• Hold the potato ricer over a large empty pot, and load the ricer full in batches using a large spoon, and press all the potato pieces into the same large pot.
 Or, place your drained potatoes back in the pot once drained and mash with a potato masher.
-If you want airy fluffy creamy mashed potatoes, the ricer really works.
-A masher will work, but it never gets all the little lumps out completely.
-Whichever way you mash your potatoes, the key is to get the well mashed before adding the cream and butter mixture.
+If you want airy fluffy creamy mashed potatoes, the ricer really works!

 • In a small sauce pan, add the butter, heavy cream, salt, and pepper.
 Stir and don't boil, once those ingredients are melted together you can add the cream cheese if you desire.
 It makes the mashed potatoes super creamy!